the main Central Park Church of Christ page.

 The menu for the bird party is one of the more gruesome parts of The Apocalypse.

-The term is the same for everybody and everything listed, “sarkas” meaning (body / flesh).
-The active verb is the same for them all as well, “phagete” (to eat).
+The term is the same for everybody and everything listed, "sarkas" meaning (body / flesh) and while it implies a 'dead' body, they might still be alive.
+The active verb is the same for as well, "phagete" (to eat).
 The birds will eat the flesh of... everybody on the other side.
-The list in the text is extensive and ranges from kings down through warriors to slaves.
+The list in the text is extensive and ranges from kings down through warriors on their horses, to slaves.
+Then it specifies the "mikros" (small / insignificant) and "megas" (great / mighty), which we have seen before as well.

 Isaiah 34 talks about how the scavenging birds will flourish.
 Christ talks about the "aetoi" (vultures) in Matthew 24: 26 (which the KJV calls 'eagles').
 These birds were unclean to Jews, as seen in Leviticus 11 and Deuteronomy 14.